→ Lamb Chambers, London

 Why should we choose you?

-I have been in practice for twenty years.
+I have been in practice for over twenty years.
 I have appeared in a number of significant cases (more details on the Lamb Chambers website).
 I am a member of a large and highly regarded chambers.
 I work quickly and efficiently.
 If I take on a case I will give you a time scale for the work I am doing and I will stick to it.

 What type of work do you do?